 Civil JEFS Info

-November 18, 2019: Land Court and Tax Appeal Court is live
+November 18, 2019: Land Court and Tax Appeal Court went live

 - Improper use of the Judiciary Electronic Filing and Service System to gain access to confidential records or records filed under seal or in-camera may subject the user to sanctions.